Guided Walking on the Lofoten Islands, Norway

 The horseshoe of mountains above the fishing port of Stamsund provide a relatively accessible way for all walkers to reach some stupendous viewpoints, whilst across the valley the popular mountain, Justadtinden provides an excellent walk to its saddle and neighbouring peak, Steindalstinden, and provides a big mountain day to remember.

-Easier walk: After a scenic drive we leave the road near Apnes and ascend on a steep rocky path to col at around 190m.
+Easier walk: After a scenic drive we leave the road near Apnes and ascend on a steep rocky path to a col at around 190m.
 Once on the very broad grassy ridge we follow rough paths, exploring the ridge and then ascending a little further towards Heia for wonderful views.
 We descend to ski trails on good wide tracks and continue down quite steeply in places to two tranquil lakes.
 Finally we pass some typically colourful houses before reaching an attractive pub/café in the village.
 4 miles (6.5km) with 900ft (270m) of ascent.

 Harder walk: Starting at Hagskardet picnic site near Stamsund we head up on good paths past a radio mast and out into big mountain country with the shapely summit of Justadtinden constantly beckoning us on a few kilometres away.
 We cross the rocky dome of Steinheia, mostly on good rocky paths and then make our way roughly over the big open plateau to a saddle beneath the steep mountain summit slopes.
 The views north to Himmeltinden and to the west will tempt us to linger, but we retrace our steps for a few metres and then head round to the ridge along a good path, littered with boulders, to a fine stone calm and on to the summit of Steindalstinden, for fantastic 360° views, weather permitting.
 We return via roughly the same route.
 8 miles (13km) with 1,400ft (420m) of ascent.